Search This Blog

 Over the Pennines: A Day of 20% Pain

 The landscape, however, was magical: rolling heather moors, deep valleys, tumbling rivers, hay meadows, and ancient stone villages.
 Progress was painfully slow.
-A few of the steepest hills forced me to dismount and push.
+A few of the steepest hills forced me to dismount and push — something I did with great dignity, or so I told myself.

 A fellow cyclist pointed me towards a nearby campsite used by many hikers on the Hadrian’s Wall route.
 The sheer number of long‑distance trails in Britain made me itch to trade my bike for hiking boots.